OMEE Business Resource Library

 OMEE and IL Small Business Development Center Network have partnered to develop the "Business Basics" series.
 The goal is to share easy-to-follow information on basic business concepts that business owners need to know in order to be successful.
 Each video is just 30 minute long.
 More videos will be added in the future.

 What Is A Business Plan, and Why Do I Need One?
 (Karim Dure – IL SBDC at YWCA Metro Chicago) – A business plan is a road map for business success.
-It is a great tool to helping you understand your own business.
+It is a great tool to help you understand your own business.
 This workshop will discuss the basics of creating a strong plan for your business.

 5 Keys to Formalizing Your Business (Cheryl Hudson-Jackson - IL SBDC at YWCA Metro Chicago) – Having a legal entity established will impact your ability to access funding and other important resource.
 This workshop will cover the basics of establishing your business as a legal entity.
 Including IL Secretary of state, SAM, Duns and ITIN.